 The technique used to make the beverage will determine the alcohol content.
 You will see the percentage of alcohol per volume listed on the bottle, as well as the proof of the drink.
 The proof of a beverage is twice the alcohol content, so a drink with 12% alcohol per volume is 24 proof.
 Generally, a 12-ounce glass of beer, a 5-ounce glass of wine, and a 1.5-ounce shot of liquor all contain a ½ ounce of pure alcohol and are considered one drink.

-Men with ‘beer belly’ are at high risk of many healthy problems.
+Anyone with ‘beer belly’ is at high risk of several health problems.
 These include:

 - Some types of cancer